 - Book a nearby campsite to have s’mores and read letters from family

-- Hike and camp in an iconic fire lookout
+- Hike and camp in a fire lookout (Washington has a ton you can explore)

 - Hire a personal chef at your Airbnb to cook an intimate dinner with friends and family

-- Catch as many waterfalls as you can
+- Chase as many mountain waterfalls as you can

 - Paddle-board, kayak, or canoe on an alpine lake in the mountains